Showing 1 - 1 OF 1

 NOTE: Senior commanders have the right not to use the tiered program.

-All soldiers leaving Fort Bragg, not attending a school over 19 weeks are longer are required to have a sponsor.
+All soldiers leaving Fort Liberty, not attending a school over 19 weeks are longer are required to have a sponsor.

 Complete sections 1, 2, 4, and 5 of the DA Form 5434 for sponsorship.